Citation, DOI, disclosures and article data

-Eosinophils, also less commonly known as acidophiles, are myeloid granulocytes and form one of the main types of white blood cells.
+Eosinophils, also less commonly known as acidophils, are myeloid granulocytes and form one of the main types of white blood cells.
 Their counts are routinely measured as part of a full blood count.
-They have important roles in fighting parasitic infections, but are increasingly recognised as having a vital role in the immune defense against bacteria and viruses.
+They have important roles in fighting parasitic infections, but are increasingly recognized as having a vital role in the immune defense against bacteria and viruses.

 Eosinophils develop in the bone marrow from myeloid precursor cells under stimulation from interleukins, namely IL-3, IL-5 and GM-CSF, and maturation takes ~1 week 1.